yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-002_Valid_Login.md

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the login page
-3. Enter a registered email in the "Email" field
+3. Enter a valid email address in the "Email" field
-4. Enter the correct password in the "Password" field
+4. Enter a valid password in the "password" field
 5. Click on "Log in"

 ---